top of page

 1880 - 1954

 Bertie Charles (B.C.)
-Forbes was born in New Deer, Aberdeenshire, in Scotland as the sixth of ten children in a working-class family.
+Forbes was born in New Deer, Aberdeenshire, s the sixth of ten children in a working-class family.
 He emigrated to New York City where he founded Forbes magazine, for which was editor-in-chief until his death.

 Image-empty-state.png